Enmanuel-TG/marketplace-miniproject/README.md

+# Steps to Run the Project

+## #1 Install Dependencies

+Navigate from the root folder to the backend folder to install all dependencies with the command `npm i` in the terminal.
+Then return to the root folder to move to the frontend, where you will execute the same command to install the necessary dependencies for the frontend.

+## #2 Configure Environment Variables

+For the project to work correctly, you must set the environment variables within a **.env** file, which are as follows:

+- TOKEN_SECRET: Key used by tokens for protection.
+- DATABASE_URL: Contains the URL that connects you to the database.
+- PORT: Port where the server is hosted.
+- TOKEN_EXPIRES: Set the time when the token will expire.

+- CLOUD_NAME, API_KEY, API_SECRET: Connections with the Cloudinary cloud, which you can obtain by creating an account on their website.

+**Note:** Remember that the **.env** file must be in the **src** folder in the backend.

+## #3 Execute Commands to Run the Program

+First, navigate to the backend and execute the following commands in the terminal:
+- npm run docker
+- npm run dev

+**npm run docker**: This command will raise Docker, which has an image with PostgreSQL, which is being used as the database in this project.

+**Note:** Remember to give all necessary permissions to Docker before executing the command, as it will not work otherwise.
+If you are using Windows, and if you are using Ubuntu, add `sudo` before the command and enter your device's password to give Docker permissions (sudo npm run docker).

+**npm run dev**: This command is responsible for starting the server and putting it into operation.
+Once the server is up and running, everything will be ready on the backend.

+With the backend running, open another console and navigate to the frontend folder where you will execute the following command.

+**npm run dev**: With this command, Vite will launch a local or remote server.
+Select the link you want to use the program with.

 # Workflow

 The development of this project is based on two of the most modern and optimal collaborative work strategies, which are **GitHub Flow** and **Ship/Show/Ask**.